 For the next two weeks, the Braithwaites played Monopoly in the bar each morning, Chess in the afternoons, and Scrabble in the evenings.

-Then I found the Tiddlywinks.
+Then, I found the Tiddlywinks.

 Somehow, the combination of alcohol and Tiddlywinks inspired the best of British behaviour.
 The Braithwaites were calmly enjoying the game as it should be played, seriously and with concentration.
-They were reasonably adept at landing the discs in the cup but when a crowd gathered around urging longer distances, chaos ensued.
+They were reasonably adept at landing the discs in the cup, but when a crowd gathered around urging longer distances, chaos ensued.

 The Woodfords, by now halfway through their evening's consumption of brandy insisted on sitting at the Braithwaite’s table and demonstrating how distance Tiddlywinks could be mastered.
-It proved impossible to limit the game to one table so before long they had pushed back the tables and were grovelling around the floor on hands and knees with discs flying everywhere.
+It proved impossible to limit the game to one table, so before long they had pushed back the tables and were grovelling around the floor on hands and knees with discs flying everywhere.

-At one point Bert Woodford knelt at one end of the bar with the cup in hand while his wife Doreen aimed from the other.
+At one point, Bert Woodford knelt at one end of the bar with the cup in hand, while his wife Doreen aimed from the other.
 The disc flew through the air and landed in someone’s pint glass.
 Jean went over, fished it out with her hand, sucked it dry, and tried again.

 By now, the crowd had gleaned what was a foot and were cheering and taking bets as to Jean landing it in the cup.